API Reference

 pipeline_run(pipeline)

-Re-execute a pipeline.
+Re-execute a pipeline in-memory.

-Returns: Pipeline object with updated values
+Pipeline object with updated values

 Examples: